-The project period is generally one year with a start date proposed by the applicant.
-The grant award covers a threeyear project period unless otherwise specified.
+The grant award covers a three-year project period unless otherwise specified.
+The project period and budget are typically one year, with a start date proposed by the applicant.
 In most cases, the application is submitted with a one-year budget.
 Continuation funding for subsequent years is not guaranteed and shall be dependent upon availability of appropriations and satisfactory performance.

 The project start date may not occur prior to the date CNCS awards the grant.
 AmeriCorps members may not enroll prior to the start date of the award.
 AmeriCorps members may not begin service prior to the beginning of the member enrollment period as designated in the grant award.
 A program may not certify any hours a member performs prior to the beginning of the member enrollment period.
-The earliest suggested start date is September 1, 2020, understanding that some applicants may choose to operate on the calendar year.
+The earliest suggested program start date is September 1, 2021, with the understanding some applicants may choose to operate on the calendar year.